 Popular magazine articles are usually ones that you read for entertainment.
 These are usually the type of publications that you find at the grocery store checkout.
 Chances are if there's a celebrity on the cover, it's a popular magazine.

 For a more in-depth look at the differences, please visit our Scholarly Journals guide.

 All books in the library are arranged by subject using the Library of Congress classification system for call numbers and subject headings.
 The main call numbers begin with “C, E, & F”.
 The basic breakdown is as follows:

-Occasionally a totally different call number will appear.
+Occasionally, a totally different call number will appear.
 This means the item is about more than history and higher importance was given to the other subject when the call number was assigned.
-For example, Claiming Rights and Righting Wrongs in Texas : Mexican Workers and Job Politics During World War II has the call number HD8081.M6 Z36 2009 which puts it in the subject of Labor - but that doesn't mean it's not a good book to use.
+For example, A Guide to the Frogs and Toads of Belize has the call number QL668.E2 M48 1996 which puts it in the subject of Zoology - but that doesn't mean it's not also a good book about Belize.

 To view all our History databases, click here.

 Latin American History covers a wide range of topics.
 If you're having trouble coming up with a topic, here are some keywords you can use that might help you get started:

 If you want to combine keywords, use the connector AND between terms: